Purpose: The purpose of this research work was to evaluate the Pharmacokinetic (PK),

-Results: Blood samples of rats were withdrawal at 2, 4, and 8 h time interval, after the administration of mucoadhesive microspheres of nifedipine (Mm-N) and the saline solution of nifedipine (Ss-N) separately.
-The area under the curve (AUC) of Mm-N was seven foaled and Cmax around four foaled high
+Results: Blood samples of rats were withdrawal at 2, 4, and 8 h time interval, after the administration of

+The Area Under the Curve (AUC) of Mm-N was seven foaled and Cmax around four foaled high

-(deoxycorticosterone acetate) and the blood pressure (BP) of hypertensive rats were recorded at 0, 0.5,
+(deoxycorticosterone acetate) and the Blood Pressure (BP) of hypertensive rats were recorded at 0, 0.5,

 1, 2, 3, 4, 5, 6 h time interval after given Mm-N and Ss-N to different groups.
 The BP of rats was better

 control with Mm-N and regular after 2 h with high significant difference P<0.0001 however, the Ss-N